-The film follows Bob’s coming out, motivated by his desire to raise awareness about bullying, and the cast of characters who emerge fifty years after the crime to challenge Bob’s motives then and now.
+The film follows Bob’s coming out, motivated by his desire to raise awareness about bullying, and all kinds of folks who emerge fifty years after the crime to challenge Bob’s motives then and now.

 Bob has been married for 32 years and is the father of two daughters.
 It is their quest to unearth their father’s character that drives the film -- how could the man who taught them to brush their teeth also have shot a sleeping man in the head?